Description

 Maxine Meixner

 Maxine Meixner is a spoken word poet and writer based in London.
-Meixner’s performances have amassed over 16 million views across all platforms and been shared by the likes of Patsy Palmer, and Jennifer Love Hewitt.
-Meixner has featured at poetry events across the UK, such as Spit Nights, Brighton Fringe, Reigning Women, Lost Village Festival and many more.
-Meixner’s work is known for its heart, relatability, and warmth.
+Her performances have amassed more than 16 million views across all platforms and been shared by the likes of Viola Davis, Patsy Palmer, Jennifer Love Hewitt, and US Senator Cory Booker.
+Maxine has featured at poetry events across the UK, such as Spit Nights, Piece of Work Poetry, Brighton Fringe, Poet’s Palace, Reigning Women, Storytime, and Lost Village Festival.
+Her work is known for its heart, relatability, and warmth.

 Carys Clempner